-01 Feb In search of the perfect lip
+01 Feb Lip enhancement: In search of the perfect lip

 Cosmetic lip enhancement is both desired and feared.
 Men and women commonly wish to maintain and enhance their lips but remain concerned about over treatment with resultant asymmetry, imbalance and the dreaded trout-pout or ducky lips.
 The key to great looking lips is a thorough pre-assessment of the whole face, gradual treatments to subtly enhance the lip, and ensuring that the surrounding tissue framing the lip is not neglected.

 What do we look for in a perfect lip?
 Volume?
 Roundness?
 Structure and definition?
 Width?
 Symmetry?
 Historically it has been desirable to achieve a volume ratio of 1: 1.6 between the top and bottom lip, and a lip width in proportion to the lower face width.
 Paintings, sculptures and images throughout the years have commonly displayed this “golden ratio” and it seems that this ratio appears between various landmarks across the face.
 However, failure to thoroughly assess every individual persons face and tailor treatments accordingly, can lead to a formulaic approach and may not actually complement the rest of the face.